AmaniAli95/streamlit-demographic-analyzer/README.md

 - [License](#license)

 ## Overview
 This Streamlit application is designed to analyze demographic data and provide insights into registered voters' demographics and voting behavior in parliamentary districts.
 It includes two main sections: Ethnic and Age groups.
 Users can select a category and a specific district to analyze.
 The application offers the following features:

-- Selection of Parliament and District to analyze.
-- Visualization of registered voters by ethnicity or age group.
+## Features
+- Interactive data visualization using Plotly Express.
-- Customizable sliders for voter turnout and support forecasts.
+- Forecast voter statistics based on age groups and ethnicities.
-- Real-time forecasts of voter support for a specific party.
-- Data saving and updating to Google Sheets for future reference.
+- Save and update data to Google Sheets for collaboration.
+- Select different Parliament and District regions for analysis.
+- Real-time updates based on user input.

 ## Prerequisites
 Before running the application, make sure you have the following prerequisites:

 - Python 3.x installed on your system.